vyos/vyos-documentation/docs/install.rst

   ``initrd.img`` file inside the ``/live`` directory of the extracted contents from the ISO file.
 Do not use an empty (0 bytes) initrd.img file you might find, the correct file may have a longer name.
-* A directory named pxelinux.cfg which must contain the configuration file:
+* A directory named pxelinux.cfg which must contain the configuration file.
-  We will use the configuration_ file shown below, which we named default_
+  We will use the configuration_ file shown below, which we named default_.

 .. _configuration: https://wiki.syslinux.org/wiki/index.php?title=Config
 .. _default: https://wiki.syslinux.org/wiki/index.php?title=PXELINUX#Configuration